-GSW will conduct regular engagement with local agencies.
-The initial focus for engagement with local regulatory agencies, including harbor districts, will be to provide Project information and education on offshore wind.
-It will provide an overview of offshore wind projects as well as Project-specific information and community impacts.
+GSW is also conducting regular engagement with local agencies.
+The initial focus for engagement with local regulatory agencies, including harbor districts, has been to provide Project information and education on offshore wind, including an overview of offshore wind projects as well as Project-specific information and community impacts.
 As Project design advances and the specific locations of onshore Project components are determined, GSW will coordinate with the applicable municipality(ies), county(ies), air districts, and local regulatory agencies relevant to the onshore and nearshore Project locations.